Fall in love with autumn in Scotland and find out why it’s a perfect time for visiting Scottish cities and the countryside.

 #8 Find the perfect photo opportunities

-During the Scottish Fall, you don’t have to look far for the great photo opportunities.
+During the Scottish Fall, you don’t have to look far for great photo opportunities.
 If you don’t like waking up early, you can catch the late sunrise and early sunset.
 Use the soft and warm light to take those perfect pictures for your Instagram.

-#9 Go to the Scottish events
+#9 Go to the seasonal autumn Scottish events

 #10 Discover the beautiful waterfalls in Scotland